roidrage/nosql-berlinbuzzwords2010/02_why_something_new/02_why_something_new.md

 * Replicated across N nodes
 * Writes go to at least W replicas
 * Reads are successful from R replicas
+* N, R, W represent the quorum

+!SLIDE

+# Quorum #

+## The minimum number of votes given by replica nodes in a distributed system required to successfully complete a read or write operation. ##

 !SLIDE center